DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-05-14-Unit-of-Work-pattern.md

     - improve the performance of system when we are working with bulk of data, not iterately each record.

+        Because this pattern reduces the amount of calls to the database.

     - It's really suitable for DDD because our Aggregate object will contains multiple Domain Models.
 Then, we need to consider the persistence operations for this Aggregate object as one operation.